MEN OF MERIT

 Improvement Plan & Assistance

-If a chapter falls at the Minimum level or below for any chapter Standard, chapter leadership should work to develop steps to improve in that given standard.
-The chapter will work collaboratively with its International Headquarters staff liaison and advisors to ensure progress in the standard by the end of the academic year.
+If a chapter falls at the Minimum level or below for any chapter Standard, it must begin work on the noted Improvement Plan for that area within the first 30 days of the next academic year (if applicable).
+The chapter will work collaboratively with its International Headquarters staff liaison and Men of Merit Committee Mentor to ensure successful completion.

 Recognition

-All chapters meeting the Aspiration and Expectation levels of the Chapter Standards will be recognized annually at the Leadership Institute and in the fall issue of the Quarterly as a "Men of Merit Chapter."
+All chapters meeting the Aspiration and Expectation levels of the Chapter Standards will be recognized annually at the Leadership Institute and in the fall issue of the Quarterly as a “Men of Merit Chapter”.
+Official letters of recognition will be shared with college and university officials.
 Additional awards and recognition will be conferred based upon individual Chapter Standards performance.

 Men of Merit Committee

-The Men of Merit Committee will be comprised of past Delta Upsilon staff, alumni and interfraternal colleagues selected based on their expertise and knowledge of chapter operations, as well as industry best practices.
-They will receive formal training on the Men of Merit program and be charged with assessing chapters on both the annual and rotating timelines as described above.
+The Men of Merit Committee is comprised of Delta Upsilon staff, alumni, and interfraternal colleagues selected based on their expertise and knowledge of chapter operations and industry best practices.
+They receive formal training on the Men of Merit program and are charged with assessing chapters on both the annual and rotating timelines as described above.

 Associate Chapters

-As part of the Men of Merit Chapter Standards Program, all new Delta Upsilon associate chapters will be established with substance-free housing, if applicable.
+As part of the Chapter Standards program, all new Delta Upsilon associate chapters will be established with substance-free housing, if applicable.
 They will remain in substance-free housing in perpetuity.

 Questions